Red Cloud †

 Größe:unbekannt

-Machpiya-luta, geboren am 1.
-Dezember 1822 in North Platte River, Nebraska, USA, und verstorben am 10.
-Dezember 1909 in Pine-Ridge-Reservat, South Dakota, USA war Anführer der Bad Faces (Ite Sica), einer militanten Gruppe der Oglala-Lakota-Indianer, und einer der größten militärischen und politischen Führer der Prärie-Indianer.
+Machpiya-luta (Lakota Maȟpíya Lúta, deutsch ‚Rote Wolke‘, englisch Red Cloud; * 1.
+Dezember 1822 an der Gabelung des Platte River im heutigen Nebraska; † 10.
+Dezember 1909 im Pine-Ridge-Reservat, South Dakota) war Anführer der Bad Faces (Ite Sica), einer militanten Gruppe der Oglala-Lakota-Indianer, und einer der größten militärischen und politischen Führer der Prärie-Indianer.

 Mehr über Red Cloud auf Wikipedia